epsilonrt/gxPL/doc/doc03-hub-install.md

 ## Source Code

-If you would like the source code for gxpl-hub, go to the same web page you downloaded this from and download the xPL4Linux framework.
+If you would like the source code for gxpl-hub, go to the same web page you downloaded this from and download the gxPL framework.
 It has installation instructions for building the framework (should be a quick few second build on most any system).
 There is then an examples/ subdirectory that contains the gxpl-hub.c code which uses that framework.